- The open enrollment period for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 Ohio wants to eliminate the individual and employer mandates

 Ohio passed legislation in 2015 that requires the state to propose a 1332 waiver that would, if federal permission is granted, allow the state to eliminate the ACA’s individual and employer mandates.
 In March 2018, the state submitted a 1332 waiver to HHS, requesting the elimination of the individual mandate in Ohio as of January 1, 2019.
-But HHS deemed the application incomplete, and the state would have to revise it in order to have it reconsidered (that has not happened as of mid-2020).
+But HHS deemed the application incomplete, and the state would have to revise it in order to have it reconsidered (that has not happened as of 2021, and it does not appear that the state has any plans to revisit the waiver proposal).

 The federal government has already eliminated the individual mandate penalty as of January 1, 2019, but not the mandate itself (this was done via the Tax Cuts and Jobs Act that GOP lawmakers passed in December 2017).
 So under federal law, people are still technically required to maintain coverage, but the penalty, if they fail to do so, is now $0.
 Ohio went ahead and submitted their (ultimately incomplete) 1332 waiver proposal to HHS, requesting the elimination of the mandate itself in Ohio, as of 2019.
 But the waiver proposal noted that the impact would be negligible since the penalty is $0 in 2019 and beyond.